Accelerators: they’re everywhere.

-Generally, these accelerators are structured the same: a cohort of startups participate for a set period of time and cap off the experience with a demo day.
+Generally, these accelerators are structured the same: a cohort of startups participates for a set period of time and caps off the experience with a demo day.
 Yet, not all accelerators are created equal.
 Some offer cash and in-kind prizes.
 Some take equity in exchange for admission, others are free.
 Some have cohorts of fewer than 10 startups, others include more than 100.

 With so many options—and so many differences among them—how should a founder decide which accelerator to apply to?
 And, more importantly, what can be done in the program to ensure growth actually is accelerated at the end?

 To find out, we talked with four seasoned accelerator pros.
 They shared their wisdom, experiences, and advice with fellow founders considering applying for a program.

 “Make sure the accelerator is the right fit for you,” advises Bernette Dawson, founder, Made Organics.
 “I wanted to gain business knowledge and become a well-rounded founder—I was missing some business savvy—and be supported as a female entrepreneur.
 That’s why the WIN Lab® at Babson was right for me.”

 Babson’s WIN Lab, created by the College’s Center for Women’s Entrepreneurial Leadership (CWEL) is a venture accelerator that broadens the possibilities for women entrepreneurs capable of making a dynamic economic impact.
 Throughout the eight-month experience, “WINners” iterate their ideas, design and test prototypes, and launch or grow their ventures, providing business insight for Dawson and other female entrepreneurs looking to take the next step with their venture.